The growth of fluctuations in Chaplygin gas cosmologies: A nonlinear Jeans scale for unified dark matter: Conclusion

 The formation of structure on scales smaller than the nonlinear Jeans scale, on the other hand, would be suppressed.
 This may be of relevance to the small scale problems associated with CDM; for example, the apparent overabundance of small CDM halos compared to the number of small galaxies observed.
 As with particle CDM alternatives, devised in part to address such problems, a Chaplygin gas model may be tested with observations of small scale structure~\cite{Nadler21PhRvL, Nadler21}.

 In light of these results, the problem of acoustic oscillations in the linear power spectrum of Chaplygin gases may not be as serious as usually assumed, provided the hierarchical structure formation process is adequately taken into account.
 In particular, it would appear less serious than the problem of finding self gravitating equilibrium with a density distribution corresponding to that inferred from observations at large radii around galaxies and clusters, while keeping the same equation of state\cite{El-ZantChap15}.

-Furthermore, in the context of the present analysis, the basic characteristic background evolution of the clustered Chaplygin gas cosmology is found to be more viable than in the unclustered scenario: when clustering occurs, the remaining homogeneous component constitutes a cosmological constant-like sector early on, with an energy density akin to the corresponding one in $\Lambda$CDM; the acceleration deceleration transition occurs also as in the standard models.
+Furthermore, in the context of the present analysis, the basic characteristic background evolution of the clustered Chaplygin gas cosmology is found to tend towards $\Lambda$CDM as the clustering efficiency is increased: when clustering occurs, the remaining homogeneous component constitutes a cosmological constant-like sector early on, with an energy density akin to the corresponding one in $\Lambda$CDM; the acceleration deceleration transition occurs also as in the standard models.
 Finally, the pressure forces associated with the clustered gas are smaller (through a rescaling of the parameter $A$ in Eq.~\ref{eq:state}, as described in Section~\ref{sec:bback}).
 This reinforces the consistency of the collapse model, and may also help alleviate the aforementioned problems related to the dynamics of the outer parts of galaxies and clusters.

+Quantitative comparison with observational datasets shows the background dynamics of the clustered Chaplygin gas models to be viable (at the one sigma level) if the fraction of fluid that collapses into a CDM-like component of small halos (that may subsequently hierarchically cluster) is larger than $90 \%$.
+The associated value of the Hubble constant is larger than in $\Lambda$CDM, due to effects similar to those present in phantom dark energy models.
+As in these models, the 'Hubble tension' may be completely resolved if it is defined solely in terms of discrepancy between local and CMB measurements.
+But other data, particularly high accuracy BAO distance measurements, dictate that viable models (and their $H_0$) remain relatively close to $\Lambda$CDM.

 Further investigation, beyond the simple nonlinear collapse model presented here, requires an examination of what happens at shell crossing in the later stages of self gravitating collapse, including the treatment of possible shocks.
 Though some work regarding the Riemann problem for Chaplygin gas exists in the mathematical literature, including idealized shock simulations~\cite{2009ArRMA.191..539S, Wang2013TheRP, YANG20125951}, the physical consequences of the phenomenon remains unexplored.
 To our knowledge, no detailed numerical simulations of the dynamics of any Chaplygin fluids have been conducted, much less of its self gravitating cosmological evolution.
 We hope that the proof of principle presented here, suggesting that the problem of large scale oscillations in the power spectrum should not be as insurmountable as widely believed, would help reopen detailed investigation of the consequences of structure formation in the context of Chaplygin gas cosmologies.